About the University

 California State University, San Bernardino

 The individual California State Colleges were brought together as a system by the Donahoe Higher Education Act of 1960.
 In 1972, the system became the California State University and Colleges, and in 1982, it became the California State University.
 Today, the campuses of the CSU include comprehensive and polytechnic universities, and, since July 1995, the specialized California Maritime Academy.
+Since 1960, the CSU has graduated over 4 million people.

 The oldest campus—San José State University—was founded in 1857 and became the first institution of public higher education in California.
 California State University, Channel Islands is the newest CSU campus, opening in fall 2002, with freshmen arriving in fall 2003.